Power Ponies: Plot

 Spike finds himself unneeded while his friends clean up Princess Celestia and Princess Luna's old castle, so he goes off to read a Power Ponies superhero comic issue, unaware that it possesses magical powers.
 When he reaches the end, he finds the book's ending to be missing.
-After reading the cryptic text one the last page, he and his friends are sucked into the comic book.
+After reading the cryptic text on the last page, he and his friends are sucked into the comic book.
 In the comic, the ponies get transformed and assume the personas of the Power Ponies: Twilight Sparkle is transformed into Masked Matter-Horn, who can shoot power beams; Pinkie Pie into Fili-Second, who has super speed; Rainbow Dash into Zapp, who can control nature; Rarity into Radiance, who can create objects with her bracelets; Applejack into Mistress Mare-velous, who is psychically connected to her lasso; and Fluttershy into Saddle Rager, who turns into a monster when she loses her temper, while Spike is transformed into their bumbling sidekick, Hum Drum, to his annoyance.

-The ponies learn that they must defeat the supervillain Mane-iac in order to escape the comic, but their clumsiness with their newfound powers causes the Mane-iac to spray them with her "Hairspray Ray of Doom", which freezes them and disables their powers.
+The ponies learn that they must defeat the supervillain Mane-iac to escape the comic, but their clumsiness with their newfound powers causes the Mane-iac to spray them with her "Hairspray Ray of Doom", which freezes them and disables their powers.
 All but Spike are trapped.
 As the Mane-iac threatens them with her doomsday weapon, which will cause every pony's hair to grow wild, Spike hides, feeling useless.
-However, after the Mane-iac insults Humdrum, the ponies assert that Spike always comes through for them when they need him.
+However, after the Mane-iac insults Hum Drum, the ponies assert that Spike always comes through for them when they need him.
 Spike is able to use the distraction to trap the Mane-iac's henchmen and free the others, allowing them to stop the Mane-iac.
 Fluttershy, reluctant to join the battle, turns to leave, but the Mane-iac spots her and tries to shoot her with a cannon.
-A firefly blocks the Mane-iac's sights and she hits it.
+A firefly blocks the Mane-iac's sight, and she hits it.
 This angers Fluttershy, causing her to turn into a rage monster and defeat the Mane-iac.
 The ponies safely return home to Equestria and assure Spike that while they may not always need him, he is not useless.
 The comic later disappears.